Kibreab-kb-kb/PYT/README.md

-pyt project using tensor and pytorch
+pyt machine learning project using tensor and pytorch